koushikminfy/medium_git_assessment/README.md

-Great!
-Here's a breakdown of **Assignment 4: Git Hooks & Automation**, including what each task involves and why it matters:

----

 ## 🎯 **Objective:**

 Learn to improve **code quality and consistency** through **Git hooks** and basic **CI (Continuous Integration)** using **automation tools**.